MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-arc-virtual-machines.md

 ## Use managed identity to authenticate Arc VMs

-When the Arc VMs are created on your Azure Stack HCI system, a system-assigned managed identity is also created that lasts for the lifetime of that Arc VM.
+When the Arc VMs are created on your Azure Stack HCI system, a system-assigned managed identity is also created that lasts for the lifetime of the Arc VMs.

 The Arc VMs on Azure Stack HCI are Arc-enabled server can use this system-assigned managed identity to access other Azure resources that support Microsoft Entra ID-based authentication.
 For example, the Arc VMs can use a system-assigned managed identity to access the Azure Key Vault.